jstat/jstat/doc/md/vector.md

 **pooledstdev( arrays )**

-Return the pooled (sample) standard deviation of an array of vectors.
+Returns the pooled (sample) standard deviation of an array of vectors.
 Assumes the population standard deviation of the vectors are the same.

     jStat.pooledstdev([[1,2],[3,4]]) === 0.707...